store

 While fibromyalgia can occur by itself, it can also be associated with or overlap with several other diseases and syndromes.

 An important component of fibromyalgia is that, besides pain, it affects functioning in many ways.
-Mood disorders (such as depression), thinking and memory impairments, sleep disturbances, chronic fatigue, headaches and high sensitivity to touch, frequent allergies, and sinusitis are some of the ways fibromyalgia seems to affect how people function.
+Mood disorders, thinking and memory impairments, disordered sleep, marked chronic fatigue, depression, high sensitivity to touch, frequent allergies, and sinusitis are some of the ways fibromyalgia seems to affect how people function.

 Causes

-Fibromyalgia has been linked to depression, anxiety, other pain problems, and emotional stress.
-People with fibromyalgia do not have visible signs of abnormality, but early studies have shown subtle abnormalities in sleep studies, electroencephalograms (EEGs; a test that measures electrical activity of the brain), nerve conduction, hormones, and tests that measure nerve pain conduction and other parameters of the pain pathway.
+Fibromyalgia has been linked to depression, anxiety, mood disorders, other pain problems, and emotional stress.
+People with fibromyalgia do not have visible signs of abnormality, but they often show subtle abnormalities in sleep studies, electroencephalograms (EEGs; a test that measures electrical activity of the brain), nerve conduction, hormones, and tests that measure nerve pain conduction and other parameters of the pain pathway.

 These abnormal tests suggest that fibromyalgia is a distinct disorder, but the problem researchers have is deciding which comes first.
 Is there a current unknown disorder that is causing these abnormalities, or are these abnormalities the result of an emotional disorder or reaction to chronic pain or difficult life events?
 All of the abnormalities reported in research studies involving people with fibromyalgia are also linked to emotional disorders.

 Are brain, hormone, and nerve disorders the disease or the result of stress, anxiety, or depression?
 This uncertainty of what causes fibromyalgia shapes how therapy is approached.
-Currently, treatment may involve lifestyle changes, exercise, stress management, psychotherapy, and medications for anxiety and depression.
+Currently, effective treatment involves lifestyle improvements, exercise, psychotherapy, and medications for anxiety and depression.

 Whatever the cause of fibromyalgia, it is a very real and disabling disorder that requires intensive and sympathetic treatment.